Endometriosis Treatment Can Improve Your Chances for Pregnancy

 Endometriosis occurs when tissue known as the endometrium grows outside of the uterus instead of inside, where it is normally found.
 Symptoms may include pain before and during your menstrual cycle, as well as gastrointestinal upsets.
 This condition can also cause infertility.
 Dr. Sonja Kristiansen can can recommend safe and effective endometriosis treatment at our Houston, TX, practice.
-She may perform laser laparoscopic surgery to remove as much of the tissue as possible, improving your chances of pregnancy.
-For patients who wish to avoid surgery, Dr. Kristiansen can prescribe hormone therapy as an initial treatment method.

 What is Endometriosis?